Adanech Abebe: Early life

-Born in Arsi Province, Adanech has little familial disclosure.
-According to her Education back ground documents.
+Born in Arsi Province, Adanech has little familial disclosure, according to her education background documents.
 But it was widely known Abebe Deso is her father.
 She is the only daughter of six children.
 Abebe's prominence in the province led to establishing Ireecha Primary School in 1977, where Adanech was received as the first female student.
 Adanech independently taught herself for the sake of her father based on child marriage.
 Inspired by her deeds, Abebe progressively admitted the violence against women and criticized parents who did not want to allow their female children to attend school.
-Initially, five girls enrolled the school, only Adanech failed a Grade 6th National Exam (Ministry Exam).
+Initially, five girls enrolled the school, but only Adanech passed the 6th Grade National Exam (Ministry Exam).

 Education

-Adanech completed undergraduate studies in law at the Ethiopian Civil Service University in 2001, and received graduate program in leadership from Greenwich University in the United Kingdom.
+Adanech completed undergraduate studies at Law in the Ethiopian Civil Service University in 2001, and attended a graduate program in leadership from Greenwich University in the United Kingdom.

 Political career

 Adanech's early career was as an elementary school teacher before becoming the administrative director of the school.
 Her capability for leadership at both federal and regional levels led her to enter politics.

 In 2001, Adanech served as attorney of the Oromia Justice Bureau.
-In the 2005 general election, she won a seat in the House of People's Representatives Aseko constituency.
+In the 2005 general election, she won a seat in the House of Peoples' Representatives Aseko constituency.
 Then, she took a director position at the Oromia Development Association (ODA), where she served for five years.
 During the position, Adanech reformed the status of the association and becomes the mayor of Adama.
 She was the first female in the position and embarked on significant changes during her administration, including the reduction of corruption within the city.